Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Discussion

 Turbulent dynamo is responsible for amplifying magnetic field, while reconnection diffusion has opposite effect.
-Due to this effect, reconnection diffusion operates in the volume and the growth of magnetic field is limited with the maximum magnetic energy being equal to the maximum turbulent energy, as shown in Fig.~\ref{fig:energy}.
+Reconnection diffusion causes the inefficient growth of magnetic energy during the nonlinear turbulent dynamo \citep{2016ApJ...833..215X}.
+Reconnection diffusion also limits the growth of magnetic energy up to the maximum turbulent energy, as shown in Fig.~\ref{fig:energy}.

-The effect of reconnection diffusion, on the other side, is pretty important for understanding star formation \cite{2005AIPC..784...42L}.
-Because of the reconnection diffusion, magnetic fields and turbulence always reach equiparition at the end of nonlinear dynamo.
-Before that, the magnetic energy still grows, but smaller than the total turbulent energy.
-The growth of magnetic energy due to both turbulent dynamo and gravitational compression is much less efficient compared to the case with flux-freezing \citep{2020ApJ...899..115X}.
+Reconnection diffusion is also important for understanding star formation \cite{2005AIPC..784...42L}.
+Because of the reconnection diffusion, the magnetic field during the gravitational collapse of a cloud has a weaker dependence on density compared to the expectation under the flux-freezing assumption \citep{2020ApJ...899..115X}.
+The above prediction in \citep{2020ApJ...899..115X} has been numerically confirmed in e.g., \citet{2022MNRAS.511.5042S}.